Skip to content

 But attention only works when it’s:

-• intentional
+• Intentional

-• relevant
+• Relevant

-• aligned with real service demand
+• Aligned with real service demand

 From a marketing perspective, this phase depends on two things working together.

-1. Demand Capture
+1.

+Showing up when someone is actively looking for a solution.
 This is where high-intent channels like Google Ads matter — because they capture readiness, not curiosity.

 Staying present for the much larger group of people who aren’t ready yet — but will be later.
+This is where modern SEO, reviews, authority signals, and AI-driven search visibility come into play.

-PHASE 2
+Phase 2

 (Where Most Marketing Leaks)